nguy/PyRadarMet/README.md

               by an executable called cal_zdr.

 BeamBlock - A class that allows the calculation of the geometric beam blocking.

-## Author
-Nick Guy - nick.guy@uwyo.edu

-Special thanks to Timothy Lang and Kai Muehlbauer for the insights and contributions.

 ## News
 This module has be ported over to an [R package](http://cran.r-project.org/web/packages/radar/) by Jose Gama.